 The climate crisis is a challenge we all face right now, including fashion.
 In 2018, the global fashion industry produced around 2.1 billion tonnes of GHG emissions, equalling 4% of the planet’s total*.
 Our world is changing fast and this is our moment to make a difference.

-Together with the H&M Group, we want to become more climate positive in everything we do by 2040.
-We are committed to halve our greenhouse gas (GHG, CO2e) emissions every ten years, aiming for an initial reduction of 56% by 2030.
-We know this will not happen overnight for a brand of our size, but we are completely committed to achieving this goal.
+Together with the H&M Group, we are committed to halving greenhouse gas (GHG, CO2e) emissions by 56% by 2030**.
+We know this will not happen overnight for a company of our size, but we are committed to achieving this goal.

 These ambitions are not new to us.
 We’ve been working towards them for many years, especially by improving the way we make our collections.
 We know that most impact takes place in relation to raw materials and products, which is why we work closely with our suppliers to identify better solutions in the manufacturing process.

 To reduce our impact on the environment, we’re focusing our climate work in three key areas.

 As our brand gets bigger, we want to maximise our energy efficiency.
 This means reducing the energy needed to create our collections, from how the materials are made to the manufacturing of garments by our suppliers.
 It goes beyond our collections too.
 We’re also looking at ways we can reduce energy in the running of our own operations, such as in our stores and offices.